Yuvraj162002/SendingObjects/README.md

 # SendingObjects

-I have made an simple app which use to save the deatils of the Student.
+I have made an simple app which use to save the details of the Student.

 # Preview of the App